-- 1. Any student participating in a school activity or riding a bus to and from that activity is subject to the rules and regulations of the school. - 2.
-If any student's behavior is detrimental to the safety of the bus, his/her parent will be called to pick him/her up, and he may not be allowed to ride the bus to school sponsored activities again. - 3.
+- 1. Students must be in good standing regarding academics, attendance, and behavior. - 2.
+Any student participating in a school activity or riding a bus to and from that activity is subject to the rules and regulations of the school. - 3.
+If any student's behavior is detrimental to the safety of the bus, his/her parent will be called to pick him/her up, and he may not be allowed to ride the bus to school sponsored activities again. - 4.
 Any student who rides a bus to a school sponsored event MUST ride the bus on their return trip.
-Exceptions to this can only be made by the administration.

-- 4. Students will not be allowed to drive their own cars to school sponsored events.
-Exceptions to this may only be made by the administration. - 5.
-Students must pay all fines and fees the day before the trip or activity in order to participate. - 6.
+Exceptions to this can only be made by the administration. - 5.
+Students will not be allowed to drive their own cars to school sponsored events.
+Exceptions to this may only be made by the administration. - 6.
+Students must pay all fines and fees the day before the trip or activity in order to participate. - 7.
 Students must have turned in a signed Drug Testing Consent Form at the beginning of the school year in order to participate in field trips and/or activities.